Fall Formal

 Neurology Education Fund

-The purpose of the Neurology Education Fund is to enhance the educational experience of undergraduate medical students in the College of Medicine.
+The purpose of the Neurology Education Fund is to enhance the education experience of the undergraduate medical students in the College of Medicine, University of Saskatchewan.

 Drs.
 Shashi and Pravesh Suri Award

 Drs.
-Shashi and Pravesh Suri have established this award to show their appreciation of the University of Saskatchewan medical school, promote academic excellence, and provide opportunities to those medical students in financial need.
+Shashi and Pravesh Suri have established this award to show their appreciation of the University of Saskatchewan medical school, promote academic excellence, and provide opportunities to future physicians.
 This is awarded to a first-year and a second-year student in the top 10% of their class.

 Manju L. Khandelwal was a university student who died in the crash of Air India flight 182 off the coast of Ireland on June 23, 1985.
-The Khandelwal family established a scholarship in her memory to the College of Medicine, which is directed to a student’s performance in biochemistry courses prior to admission.
+The Khandelwal family established a scholarship in her memory to the College of Medicine and recognizes a student’s performance in Biochemistry courses prior to admission.

 Spirit of the Class Award